romeerez/orchid-orm/packages/docs/src/guide/columns-types.md

 `)
 ```

-Define enum, first argument is a name of enum in database, second is array of possible values:
+Define enum, first argument is the name of an enum in the database, second is an array of possible values:

 ```ts
 t.enum('mood', ['sad', 'ok', 'happy']); // -> outputs Mood type